wpsharks/s2member-kb/tutorials/2015/179-double-opt-in-checkbox-config.md

 See: **Dashboard → s2Member → API / List Servers**

 In this article I'll discuss the Double Opt-In Checkbox that can be configured to display in registration/checkout forms.
+How to configure it, what's possible, etc.

 See: **Dashboard → s2Member → API / List Servers → Double Opt-In Checkbox**